atthecodeface/mod3d/gl_wasm_example/README.md

 A library that builds a WASM WebGpu-based Gltf viewer, with shaders loaded at run-time.

-It is a very basic (and preety poorly structured, currently) example of using mod3d_base/gl/gtf.
+It is a very basic (and pretty poorly structured, currently) example of using mod3d_base/gl/gltf.

 It is built using the 'mk' script (since it needs the Wasm pack utility)